bryanbharper/Philectrosophy_Net6/Server/public/blog.posts/cramped-and-aligned-brackets.md

 ## Introduction

 Hello, fellow F# nerds!
-In this post, I'll be diving into the world of multiline bracket formatting styles (✨ so exhilarating ✨).
+In this post, I'll be diving into the world of multiline bracket formatting (✨ so exhilarating ✨).
 Specifically, I'll be exploring the differences between [_cramped_](https://learn.microsoft.com/en-us/dotnet/fsharp/style-guide/formatting#multiline-bracket-formatting-styles) and [_aligned_](https://learn.microsoft.com/en-us/dotnet/fsharp/style-guide/formatting#multiline-bracket-formatting-styles) bracket styles.[POP]Note: [_Stroustrup_](https://en.wikipedia.org/wiki/Indentation_style#Variant:_Stroustrup) is another option, but we won't be discussing it here.
 Luckily, it's close enough to _aligned_ that the subsequent discussion will apply to _Stroustrup_.[/POP] Let's kick things off with a brief rundown of these formatting styles using a simple example:

 #### Aligned:
 ```fsharp